olimpiada-informatica/vm-proctoring/vm-contestant/README.md

   PROCTOR_MONITOR=true       # Whether to display the ending of the tunnel IP at the top of the screen or not, and monitor available diskspace and screen resolution
   PROCTOR_DIFF_IGNORE=""     # List of files to ignore when diff-ing the contestant's home directory.
-It is a RegExp GUEST_SESSION=true         # Enable guest session: all contestant data will be removed when they log out DISABLE_SCREENLOCK=true    # Disable the screenlock, so users are not logged out for inactivity.
+It is a RegExp GUEST_SESSION=true         # Enable guest session: all contestant data will be removed when they log out LOCK_MESSAGE="The session will start automatically" # Message to display when the session is locked by the contest administrator.
+You can also set up LOCK_TITLE, LOCK_WIDTH, LOCK_TYPE and LOCK_OPTIONS
+  DISABLE_SCREENLOCK=true    # Disable the screenlock, so users are not logged out for inactivity.
 Very much recommended if GUEST_SESSION is enabled
   CONTEST_URL="https://concurso.olimpiada-informatica.org"
   PERSISTENT_STORAGE=true    # Create a directory in the contestant's home directory where they can store data that will bot be deleted when they log out